TheThingsArchive/python-app-sdk/DOCUMENTATION.md

 The constructor returns an **MQTTClient object** set up with the application informations, connected to The Things Network.

 ### connect
 Connects and starts the client in the background.
-This function also re-established the client's connection in case it was closed.
+This function also re-establishes the client's connection in case it was closed.
 ```python
 client.connect()
 ```